pingcap/docs-tidb-operator/en/access-tidb.md

 # Access the TiDB Cluster

+This document describes how to access the TiDB cluster.

 You can configure Service with different types according to the scenarios, such as `ClusterIP`, `NodePort`, `LoadBalancer`, etc., and use different access methods for different types.

-You can obtain TiDB Service information by the following command:
+You can obtain TiDB Service information by running the following command:

 {{< copyable "shell-regular" >}}